 Claude Cowork handles odd jobs where it's easier to delegate than to do manually.
 File organisation, quick data compilation, reformatting a document for a different audience.
 Tim uses it for pulling together client status updates from scattered files.
 It's useful, but honestly, we lean towards Claude Code for most things because the capability ceiling is higher and we're already comfortable in the terminal.

 Claude Code is the backbone.
 Every line of RIVER's Catalyst framework, every client deployment, every animation on this website.
 It reads our conventions, follows our patterns, and ships code that passes our quality checks.
-When we needed to compress an 800-page government report into a structured 20-page executive brief, only Claude Code had the capacity.
-Claude and Cowork both hit their limits.
-Code processed the entire document in one session.
+If we had to pick one of the three, we'd pick Code.

 Getting Your Team Started